 Hi , I hope hope you like this article.
 Please share your views and comments and like us on Facebook and on twitter, Instagram.

 All we educated people to know everything about hygiene and cleanliness but we forget that important lesson in normal life.
-That we live in a beautiful country and it is our responsibility for the cleanliness of our nearby surroundings, but we thought the government will take care of this because we pay taxes that kind of selfishness, hypocrisy & ego we most of the Indian have.
+That we live in a beautiful country and it is our responsibility for the cleanliness of our nearby surroundings, but we thought the government will take care of this because we pay taxes that kind of selfishness, hypocrisy & ego we most of the Indians have.

 That is why small countries like Taiwan, Hongkong, Singapore, Malaysia, Canada, Dubai do better than us, and when we will travel to such small countries than we feel how dirty our countries and governments can’t do anything.
 This kind of mindset we develop in our selves even though we learn about hygiene & cleanliness lessons from our childhood.